-The facility shall attain compliance with final effluent limitations for ammonia as soon as reasonably achievable or no later than four (4) years of the effective date of this permit.
+The facility shall attain compliance with final effluent limitations for ammonia as soon as reasonably achievable or no later than 4 years of the effective date of this permit.

 - 1. Within six months of the effective date of this permit, the permittee shall report progress made in attaining compliance with the final effluent limits. - 2.
-The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from effective date. - 3.
-Within four (4) years of the effective date of this permit, the permittee shall attain compliance with the final effluent limits, for ammonia.
+The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 3.
+Within 4 years of the effective date of this permit, the permittee shall attain compliance with the final effluent limits, for ammonia.